By Ashley Coakley, 7th April 2020 (Updated 25th May 2022)

 Effects of COVID-19 on AGMs

 The current restrictions companies are facing could potentially result in a set-back for AGMs but fortunately, with the new legislation ‘Companies (Miscellaneous Provisions) (Covid-19) Act 2020’ which has been signed into law on the 1st of August 2020, companies can now hold general meetings through electronic means of communication.
 This bill was drafted to reflect recommendations made by the Company Law Review Group (CLRG) to the Companies Act 2014 to facilitate companies during this period.
-Now that the Bill is signed into law, the amendments are applicable to companies until the end of 2020, which was then extended until the 30th of April 2022.
+When the Bill was signed into law, the amendments were applicable to companies until the end of 2020, which was then extended until the 30th of April 2022.
 And, we are pleased to share that the provisions have now been extended until the 9th of June 2021.

 The Companies (Miscellaneous Provisions) (Covid-19) Act 2020 allows for:

 - virtual meetings to take place, despite what the CA2014 and the company’s constitution requires